MontiCore/EmbeddedMontiArc/README.md

 * Deep learning backend:
     * MXNet
         * training - generated is Python code.
 Required is Python 2.7 or higher, Python packages `h5py`, `mxnet` (for training on CPU) or e.g. `mxnet-cu75` for CUDA 7.5 (for training on GPU with CUDA, concrete package should be selected according to CUDA version).
 Follow [official instructions on MXNet site](https://mxnet.incubator.apache.org/install/index.html?platform=Linux&language=Python&processor=CPU)
         * prediction - generated code is C++.
-Install MXNet using [official instructions on MXNet site](https://mxnet.incubator.apache.org) for C++.

      * Caffe2
         * training - generated is Python code.
 Follow [ official instructions on Caffe2 site ](https://caffe2.ai/docs/getting-started.html?platform=ubuntu&configuration=prebuilt)
-        * See the scripts under Installation for better instructions, as an old caffe vversion is used that needs special considerations.
+        * See the scripts under Installation for better instructions, as an old caffe version is used that needs special considerations.

 	 * Gluon